CureMeAbroad

 Following vaginoplasty, most individuals typically have to dilate frequently for the first year or two, by means of a graduated series of hard plastic stents.
 After that, penetrative sexual activity is normally sufficient for maintenance.
 The neovagina acquires microflora similar to a typical vagina, although the pH level leans much more alkaline.
 Scars tend to be either hidden in the pubic hair, along the folds of the labia majora, or simply heal so well as to not be noticeable.

-FTM Bottom Surgery Results
+FTM (Female - To - Male) Bottom Surgery Results

 Physical Changes